kennethchoe/SqlBatchProcess/README.md

             conn.Execute("insert into MyTable(id) values(@id)", new { id });
     }
 ```
-can take longer in actual environment than you tested locally, because these SQL statements are invoked
+can take longer in actual environment than when you test locally, because these SQL statements are invoked
 line by line.

 ```sql